 Select the hamburger button (the icon with three lines) to minimize the left-hand panel so that your calendar can take center stage:

 Not everyone works during the same times.
 Some people wake up at the crack of dawn, others don’t mind staying up late.
 The Working hours feature helps your team become aware of each other’s hours of work preferences.

-If you have a subscription to G Suite, under Settings > General > Working hours, you can set the standard hours you work each day of the week to let coworkers know what your availability is.
+If you have a subscription to Google Workspace, under Settings > General > Working hours, you can set the standard hours you work each day of the week to let coworkers know what your availability is.